Radiology Billing Services in Oregon

 Every OR payer has specific rules for radiology claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Radiology Claims
+Regence BlueCross BlueShield of Oregon Radiology Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial radiology claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial radiology claims.
 We know their OR specific fee schedules, prior authorization requirements for radiology procedures, and their appeal timelines when claims are denied.
 26/TC splits must match the service your practice actually provides.

-Oregon Health Plan Radiology Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Radiology Billing

-Oregon Health Plan routes radiology patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes radiology patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own radiology authorization and billing rules that we manage.

-Medicare (Noridian) Radiology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Radiology Coverage

 Denial Prevention for Oregon Radiology